org-metaeffekt/metaeffekt-documentation/metaeffekt-kontinuum/README.md

 # {metæffekt} Kontinuum

-The {metæffekt} Kontinuum is a set of functional modules and content to enable an automation of license compliance management and vulnerability monitoring tasks.
+The {metæffekt} Kontinuum combines {metæffekt} software and content into a set of modules that enable automation of license compliance management and vulnerability monitoring.
+It features precise scanning, a comprehensive license database, and vulnerability assessment tools.

+The following sections provide detailed information on key features and characteristics of the Kontinuum.

 ## Key Concepts & Characteristics
 | Concept / Characteristic        | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |